What Assets Are Considered For Division of Property Under PA Divorce Law?

-Two Ways Courts Decide Division of Marital Property in Reading, PA or Your Community
+Two Ways Courts Decide Division of Marital Property in Pennsylvania

 There are two ways that courts divide property during a divorce:

-- Mutual agreement: Couples can sit down and discuss the division of marital property in Reading, PA or their communities.
+- Mutual Agreement: Couples can sit down and discuss the division of their marital property.
 They can work with a mediator or come up with an agreement themselves.
 When both parties agree, they can submit a description of their agreement to the courts, and courts will generally agree.

 Factors That Could Affect Division of Marital Assets